Last updated on 2026-01-30

 Featured Experiences

-- Training in industry-standard accounting software, including QuickBooks and Sage 300 ERP.
+- Hands-on experience with industry-standard accounting software, including QuickBooks and Sage 300 ERP.

 Career Options

-- Financial Accountant: Responsible for preparing financial statements and ensuring compliance with accounting standards.
+- Financial Accountant: Responsible for preparing financial statements and ensuring compliance with accounting regulations.

-- Merchandising Accountant: Focuses on managing financial records related to inventory and sales.
+- Merchandising Accountant: Focuses on managing financial records related to inventory and sales for retail businesses.

-- Service Accountant: Works in service industries, managing financial transactions and reporting.
+- Service Accountant: Works in various service industries, managing financial transactions and reporting.

-- Public Accountant: Provides accounting services to a range of clients, including individuals and businesses.
+- Public Accountant: Provides accounting services to a range of clients, including individuals and businesses, often working in firms.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.